xivi-pw/xivi-pw/README.md

 ## 🚀 About Me

-I'm just getting started in the world of coding, but I'm passionate about **cybersecurity**, **reverse engineering**, and **web development**.
+I'm just getting started in the world of coding, but I'm passionate about **cybersecurity**, **reverse engineering**, and **low level programming**.
 This is my space to share projects, experiments, and the lessons I learn along the way.

 - 🔐 Practicing **penetration testing** as Red Team
 - 🔍 Diving into **reverse engineering**